lavary/crunz/README.md

 // ...
 ```

-The above the task will run on the first of march 2016 at 01:30 pm.
+The above task will run on the first of march 2016 at 01:30 pm.

 > `On()` accepts any date format parsed by PHP's [strtotime](http://php.net/manual/en/function.strtotime.php) function.

-To specify the time we use `at()` method:
+To specify the time of a task we use `at()` method:

 ```php
 <?php